The Wild Boys (film)

-The Wild Boys (Les garçons sauvages) is a 2017 French film directed by Bertrand Mandico.
-Set in the beginning of the 20th century on the island of La Réunion, it is about five adolescent boys from wealthy families who commit a brutal crime and are in turn taken in by a Dutch Captain for rehabilitation on his dilapidated sailboat, who sail for a tropical island on which they will secretly be changed into women.
+The Wild Boys (Les garçons sauvages) is a 2017 French fantasy drama-surrealist film written and directed by Bertrand Mandico in his feature directorial debut.
+It stars Vimala Pons, Diane Rouxel, Anaël Snoek, Mathilde Warnier, Pauline Lorillard, Sam Louwyck and Elina Löwensohn.
 Notably, all the five male protagonists in the film were played by female actors.

+The film premiered at the 2017 Venice Film Festival under the International Critics' Week, where it won the Mario Serandrei – Hotel Saturnia Award for the Best Technical Contribution.
+It was released theatrically in France by UFO Distribution on 28 February 2018, and named the best film of 2018 by Cahiers du Cinéma.

+Synopsis

+Set in the beginning of the 20th century on the island of La Réunion, it is about five French adolescent boys from wealthy families who commit a brutal crime and are in turn taken in by a Dutch Captain for rehabilitation on his dilapidated sailboat, who sail for a tropical island on which they will secretly be changed into women.